ionos-cloud/ionosctl/docs/subcommands/DNS/record/get.md

       --no-headers         When using text output, don't print headers -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
-      --record-id string   The ID (UUID) of the DNS record -v, --verbose            Print step-by-step process when running command -z, --zone string        The name or ID of the DNS zone
+      --record-id string   The ID or name of the DNS record -v, --verbose            Print step-by-step process when running command -z, --zone string        The name or ID of the DNS zone
 ```